archetype-themes/devkit/1. Getting Started/Developing components/f. Testing and debugging.md

 # Testing and debugging

-Continuing from the previous chapter on Code Adjustments, where we adjusted and enhanced the `block-title` component, it's now time to ensure its reliability and functionality through testing and debugging.
-Let's dive into how you can conduct end-to-end testing using Playwright, a powerful tool for browser automation.
+Following up on the enhancements made to the `block-title` component in the previous chapter on [Code Adjustments](https://github.com/archetype-themes/devkit/blob/main/1.%20Getting%20Started/Developing%20components/d.%20Code%20adjustments.md), it's important to verify its functionality and reliability through effective testing.
+This section guides you through end-to-end testing using [Playwright](https://playwright.dev/), a powerful tool for browser automation.

 To begin, let's set up an end-to-end test for your component using Playwright.
 Create a test file named `block-title.spec.js` in the `test` directory of your component, and add the following code:
 ```js